maeek/ha-aux-cloud/README.md

 # AUX Cloud Integration for Home Assistant

+(**Currently work in progress**)

-Unofficial integration for AUX Cloud connected appliances like air conditioners and heat pumps.
-AUX Cloud is a service based on the Broadlink platform that allows you to control your appliances from anywhere.
-This integration provides a way to control your AUX devices through Home Assistant without needing to replace hardware.
+Unofficial integration for Aux Cloud connected appliances like air conditioners and heat pumps.
+Aux Cloud is a service based on the Broadlink platform that allows you to control your appliances from anywhere.
+This is a cloud alternative to[replacing wifi module in your AC](https: // github.com / GrKoR / esphome_aux_ac_component), which will also allow you to control heat pumps.
+The implementation of API requests are based on public resources from Broadlink documentation and lots of reverse engineering.

 ## Features